AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

 Write a program that prompts the user for an input UTC time string and, for that time, computes the intersection of the CASSINI ISS NAC camera boresight and field of view (FOV) boundary vectors with the surface of Phoebe.
-Compute each intercept twice: once with Phoebe’s shape modeled as an ellipsoid, and once with Phoebe’s shape modeled by DSK data.
+Compute each intercept twice: once with Phoebe's shape modeled as an ellipsoid, and once with Phoebe's shape modeled by DSK data.
 The program presents each point of intersection as

 ::